Tumors of the Adipose (Fat) Tissue in Cats and Dogs

 tissue directly underlying the skin), however, they can also occur in the chest cavity, abdominal cavity, spinal canal, and

 the vulva nad vagina of dogs.
-They rarely cause any symptoms but can become a medical problem once they reach a
+They rarely cause any symptoms but can become a medical problem once they reach a size

-that the tumor won't grow back.
+tumor won't grow back.

 Intermuscular lipomas are a variant of the subcutaneous lipoma and are located in the intermuscular region of the thigh of